 « Back to Articles

-When buying heavy equipmentexcavators, backhoe loaders, motor graders, and even equipment like loaders, dozers or haul trucks– it's easy to get buried in an avalanche of specs.
+When buying heavy equipment – excavators, backhoe loaders, motor graders, and even equipment like loaders, dozers or haul trucks– it's easy to get buried in an avalanche of specs.
 Engine HP, hydraulic HP, dump heights, ground clearance, dig or dump depths – they can get to be overwhelming.
 It's important to keep in mind that the performance of your heavy equipment depends quite a bit on the operator.

-One of the most important considerations when buying heavy equipment is visibility.
+Heavy equipment controls and ergonomics One of the most important considerations when buying heavy equipment is visibility.
 It's a safety concern, as well as important to efficient operation: the operator can't avoid what he can't see.
 During your test drive, pay attention to any areas of low visibility – particularly when using scoops or digging arms.

 The control system is another central point to evaluate.
 Most new heavy equipment uses twin joystick controls, one that controls the overall movement of the vehicle and one that operates the hydraulics for the arm, scoop, or blade.
 These electronic or electrohydraulic controls require much less force to operate than mechanical controls of old – but if they're too sensitive, smooth operation can be a real challenge.